-Here are all the best pecan recipes to use this super nut (that aren’t pecan pie)!
-From glazed to energy bars to granola, there’s no end the tasty options.
+Here are all the best pecan recipes to use this super nut…that aren’t pecan pie!
+Try everything from glazed to energy bars to granola.

 Looking for tasty recipes that use pecans?
 This tasty super nut is so delicious, and there are so many ways to use it outside of the traditional pecan pie.
 Use it to top your salads, grind it up and put it in energy bars, or use it for maple pecan flavored healthy granola (yum)!
 You can even use it in savory dishes like stuffed squash, pizza, and frittatas.
 Is there anything a pecan can’t do?
 Not really.